worldunseen/dotfiles/README.md

 ## Support

-The only operating system that is currently supported is the standard Fedora Workstation desktop (with GNOME).
+Only the standard Fedora Workstation setup is currently supported.
 Tested on a Lenovo ThinkPad T14 Gen 4 (Intel) running Fedora 39.

 ## Highlights